Skip to content

 Herbarium Specimen — Asclepias subverticillata (Gray) Vail collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-28. Common Milkweed (Asclepias syriaca), a Texas Milkweed for All Soils
+28. Common Milkweed (Asclepias syriaca), a Milkweed for All Soils

-Common Milkweed (Asclepias syriaca): This Texas milkweed is native throughout the state, but is scattered in the west (Kartesz 2015).
+Common Milkweed (Asclepias syriaca): Common milkweed is native throughout Texas, but is scattered in the west (Kartesz 2015).
 In the wild, common milkweed grows in open areas such as fields, pastures, and roadsides, where there is full sun.
 One of the taller milkweeds, it can grow up to 6 feet tall and has flowers ranging from pink, greenish-purple, greenish-white, to white that bloom from June to August.

-In a garden setting, common milkweed is hardy in zones 3-9.
-Seeds of this plant can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, common milkweed is hardy in zones 3-9.
+Seeds of common milkweed can be purchased in the McMullen House Bed & Breakfast Gardenshop.

 Flowers of Common Milkweed (Asclepias syriaca), a North Carolina milkweed.